-SUN SENSORS
+SUN SENSOR

 A sun sensor determines a spacecraft’s orientation with respect to the sun.